Postsecondary Education Research

-Together with RAND Labor & Population, RAND Education researchers are assessing workforce education programs, including analyses of the STEM pipeline.
+RAND Education and Labor researchers are assessing workforce education programs, including analyses of the STEM pipeline.

 Higher education institutions are exploring new ways to help students succeed.
 RAND investigates many of these novel approaches, including competency-based education, the use of technology, and project-based learning.